thruflo/pyramid_simpleauth/README.md

     # defaults to 'auth', resulting in urls that start with `/auth/...`
     simpleauth.url_prefix = 'another'

 You can also specify where to redirect to after signup, login and logout.
 These are all configured using *route names*, with the route being provided the additional traversal information of the user's username.
 (This means you can expose a simple named route, or a hybrid route, as you prefer.
-The hybrid route will attempt traversal on the username.).
+The hybrid route will attempt traversal on the username).

 To redirect to a different named route after signup / login or logout use: